 The faster you act, the better the chance of your animal surviving.
 Smaller animals, such as a cat, will often exhibit symptoms from the mice poison before a large Doberman would.
 So even if you’re not positive that your animal has eaten the dead mouse, contact your vet.

-Additional Cautions: Indoor Use Only – Safe Disposal of Dead Mice
+Additional Cautions: Indoor Use Only and The Safe Disposal of Dead Mice

-Some poisons are meant for outdoors, but these products can be especially potent.
-When using mouse bait, it’s essential to only products meant for indoors.
+Some poisons are meant for outdoors, but even these products can be especially potent.
+Be sure to follow the instructions on the label and use only where directed.
+When using mouse bait inside the home, it is essential to use only products meant for indoors.
 This will ensure that no other animals or children come in contact with the poison.